sachamasry/klepsidra/README.md

   - Create a many-to-many projects to tags table
   - Create a business partners `notes` table
   - Create a projects `notes` table
-- Tagging UX improvements
-  - Make it possible to drill into the tag from the live component
 - Provide a 'today' view
   - Timers recorded today
   - Open timers needing closing